Every side hustle starts with an idea!

 Bars and restaurants are always looking for creative ways to get customers in the door, especially mid-week.
 One compelling option is an entertaining trivia game, that you can get paid to host.

 Put your organization skills to good use.
 Build relationships with venues, wedding photographers, or other service providers in the space.
 You might need to do your first couple of gigs for free or a low cost to establish yourself.

 People are always looking to get in shape and if you have a passion for fitness, this could be the perfect side hustle.

-Turn your photog hobby into an income stream.
-This is my wife’s favorite side hustle, and earns her up to an extra $10,000 a year.
+Turn your photography hobby into an income stream.
+This is my wife’s favorite side hustle, and earns her an extra $10,000 a year.

 Side Hustle Show guest Vincent Pugliese shared how “freelanced his way to freedom” and went from earning $30k a year to $30k in a day.

-I had the chance to sit down with Nate Dallas, who earned $300,000 from Mattel in this way, after licensing an idea to them for a Pictionary spin-off.
+For example, Nate Dallas earned $300,000 from Mattel after licensing them an idea for a Pictionary spin-off.